Students » Dress Code

 Dress Code HTLA has adopted a school uniform to foster a professional, safe, and respectful environment and all regulations relating thereto should be read in that context.

-The school uniform requirement is in effect from the time a student enters the HTLA campus in the morning until she/he leaves in the afternoon, regardless of the time.
+HTLA has adopted a school uniform to foster a professional, safe, and respectful environment and all regulations relating thereto should be read in that context.
+The school uniform requirement is in effect from the time a student enters the HTLA campus in the morning until the student leaves in the afternoon, regardless of the time.
 Students may change into “X-Block clothes” for the X-Block period but are required to change back into their school uniform after X-Block.
 The uniform applies to field trips, site visits, academic internships, and other school related activities.

 HTLA Uniform: